narrowin/ansible-mikrotik/README.md

 The labs provided by this repo are:

-- [three Mikrotik nodes](containerlabs/simple.clab.yml) interconnected and two Linux clients attached
+- [three MikroTik nodes](containerlabs/s3n.clab.yml) interconnected and two Linux clients attached
-- [single Mikrotik node](containerlabs/simple.clab.yml) a basic single node lab to test your playbooks without any lab complexities

 ### Lab Credentials